Vizio Subwoofer Pairing to Phone: Easy Sync Guide

 Why Pair Your Phone with a Vizio Soundbar System (Including Subwoofer)?

-The Essential Pre-Pairing Checklist
+The Essential Pre-Pairing Checklist for Vizio Subwoofer Pairing to Phone

 1. Confirm Device Compatibility